 - All costs over and above the application fees and land costs stated above will be paid by the City of Saskatoon except for the cost of utility relocations, which will be the responsibility of the applicants;

 - Walkway applications must be received in writing and signed by all adjacent property owners indicating reasons for closure.

-- Walkway serving as part of the storm water management system will be considered for closure unless suitable arrangements can be made for the adequate provision of service.
+- Walkways serving as part of the storm water management system will not be considered for closure unless suitable arrangements can be made for the adequate provision of this service.